 What you’ll see

-On a full Moon, you’ll see white spokes radiating from the crater at the bottom (more to the top if in southern hemisphere), Tycho, are spectacular.
+On a full Moon, you’ll see white spokes radiating from the crater at the bottom (more to the top if in the southern hemisphere), Tycho, is spectacular.
 Tip: Consider using a filter designed to add contrast and enhance observations of the Moon.

 Outside of the full Moon, it’s not only a good time to stargaze but also excellent to observe the Moon because the terminator allows 3D perspectives of features situated along it as it moves across, changing each day with the wax and wane.
 Along this line, look for merged craters, terraced walls, smooth dark flooded craters, shadows cast from scarps, and more.
 Get yourself an Astronomy yearbook with Moon observations per age and you’ll have a lot of interesting effects to see.